RecipesLearn

 From the above, my preference is 1/4″ thick but 1/8″ is also totally fine.
 While I did use a ruler to measure all of the above slices, I simply eye-ball 1/8-1/4″ slices when I go cut meat for jerky.

-To start, I pre-heat treat all my beef jerky in an oven set to 325F-375F for ~10 minutes – this is typically how long it takes 1/8-1/4″ thick slices of beef to reach 158F internal.
+To start, I heat treat my jerky in an oven set to 350F for ~10 minutes – this is typically how long it takes 1/8-1/4″ thick slices of beef to reach 158F internal.

 Note: This is actually what’s recommended by the USDA – pre-heat treatment in your oven and then dehydrating in your device at around 130-140F.